 When and Where Can I Take it?

 All IC&RC exams are administered through a division of Schroeder Measurement Technologies (SMT) known as ISO-Quality Testing or IQT.
-Exams can be given via paper and pencil or computer at testing centers found throughout the world.
+The exam is given via computer at testing centers found throughout the world.

 Special accommodations are available for those who cannot test under normal conditions.
 Check with your local member board to see if this can be done for you and how to request it.

 Should you need to cancel or reschedule your exam appointment, you can do so by contacting your local member board.
-CBT exams must have changes made at least 5 days before it is scheduled to take place.
+You must have changes made at least 5 days before it is scheduled to take place.
 Rescheduling or cancellation fees apply.

 What Should I Bring?